 FOR MORE INFORMATION

-REU student preparing a dissolved calcite sample in the Isotope Geochemistry Clean Lab.
+Research Program student preparing a dissolved calcite sample in the Isotope Geochemistry Clean Lab.

-REU student in the field collecting forest litter and duff.
+Research program student in the field collecting forest litter and duff.

-REU student operating the sediment feeder for the experimental flume.
+Research student operating the sediment feeder for the experimental flume.

-REU student extracting lipids from Arctic sediment core samples for IP25 analysis.
+Student extracting lipids from Arctic sediment core samples for IP25 analysis.

 Students performing a benthic macroinvertebrate survey in Bull Creek, Austin, Texas.
 Here, a Surber sampler is used to assess a community of indicator organisms in order to assess stream health.